-Want to maximise your chances of saving money on heating?
+Want to maximize your chances of saving money on heating?
 Nothing could be simpler!
 Compare natural gas prices to find the energy supplier offering the best price!
 If you need help to work out the cheapest gas deal or find out the price of gas per m³, please contact our energy advisers on 0800 37 456.

 The price of an annual boiler service or periodic inspection can seem high.
 However, it is an essential expense.
 If you postpone your boiler maintenance, you run the risk of a fine if you are inspected, and of being turned down by your fire insurance company if you need to make a claim.